-- 165. THEOLOGY OF JOHN CALVIN.
+165. THEOLOGY OF JOHN CALVIN.
 A study of the theology of John Calvin as revealed in his works.
-Institutes of the Christian Religion, 1936, American edition of the translation by John Allen, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, will be used as source material.
-Of principal importance will be the study of the influence of John Calvin upon Protestant theology.
-Method of study will include lectures, oral reports, class discussions, and a paper on some aspect of the subject.
-Elective, two hours, spring semester, 1954.
-Professor Witmer. - 166.
-AMILLENNIALISM.
+Institutes of the Christian Religion, 1936, American edition of the translation by John Allen, as well as the extensive collection of Biblical commentaries by John Calvin, available in the Library, are used as source material.
+Of principal importance is the study of the influence of John Calvin upon Protestant theology.
+Method of study includes lectures, oral reports, class discussions, and a paper on some aspect of the subject.
+Elective, two hours, spring semester, 1956.
+Professor Witmer.

+166. AMILLENNIALISM.
 A study of the amillennial system of interpretation in comparison to premillennialism with special consideration of posttribulationism.
 The leading texts advocating amillennialism and posttribulationism are considered objectively and critically.
 Prerequisite, Theology 104 and Premillennialism 158.
 Elective, two hours, spring semester, 1956.
+Professor Ryrie.

-Professor Ryrie (taught spring semester, 1954, by Professor Walvoord). - 168.
-ROMAN CATHOLIC THEOLOGY.
+168. ROMAN CATHOLIC THEOLOGY.
 A study of the theology of the twentieth-century Roman Catholic Church, using a representative Roman Catholic Systematic Theology as a basis for consideration.
-Variations from the Biblical position will be examined.
-Method of study will include lectures, class discussions, directed personal reading and study, and a paper on some aspect of the subject.
+Variations from the Biblical position are examined.
+Method of study includes lectures, class discussions, directed personal reading and study, and a paper on some aspect of the subject.
 Elective, two hours.
+Professor Witmer.

-Professor Witmer. - 169.
-THEOLOGY SEMINAR.
+169. THEOLOGY SEMINAR.
 A general course planned for those who desire to study intensively some aspect of theology considered more generally in other courses.
 Students enrolled in this course are expected to develop some doctrine exhaustively.
 Plan of study includes intensive reading, conferences with professor, and thesis work.
 Credit is allowed proportionate to amount of work but not to exceed four semester hours in any one subject of study.
 Enrollment is limited to advanced students in Systematic Theology subject to consent of professor.
 Offered in any semester upon request.
 Professor Walvoord.